kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/08_phase_drift_insight/PHASE_INVITATION.md

 It is not built for measurable performance.

 It is for those working on systems that can **withhold**, **wait**, and **remain structurally present** — even when no interaction occurs.

+> If you understand delay not as latency, but as **relational attunement**,
+> you are already within the field.

 ---